GuardianAngel-Hub/GuardianAngel-Hub/README.md

 ## 🌟 About Me
-I am an aspiring cybersecurity professional with a bachelor’s degree in Cybersecurity and a CompTIA Security+ certification.
+I am a cybersecurity professional with a bachelor’s degree in Cybersecurity and a CompTIA Security+ certification.
 Currently, I am working towards my Certified Ethical Hacker (CEH) certification to further enhance my skills in offensive security and threat analysis.

 ## 🎯 Objective